How to read PDFs on Mac.

 On Mac computers, the default application for viewing PDFs is Preview.
 While this might allow you to read PDFs on a Mac, you’ll only be able to view them and won’t have access to any dynamic or interactive elements.

 If you want to edit, use dropdown menus, or sign PDFs, it’s best to open the file with software designed for PDFs, like Adobe Acrobat.

 PDF reading controls for Mac.

-Once you open the PDF with Acrobat, you’ll have several options available to help you read through the document:
+When you open the PDF with Acrobat, you’ll have several options available to help you read through the document:

-- Read mode hides the toolbars for a clear view of the page.
+- Read Mode hides the toolbars for a clear view of the page.
 Toggle with the Read Mode button in the View menu at the top or on the floating toolbar.

-- Full-screen mode fills the entire screen with the PDF.
-Full screen mode is most often used for presentations.
+- Full Screen mode fills the entire screen with the PDF.
+Full Screen mode is most often used for presentations.